 “Yayes.”

-“Well, then, you’re just not doing it right,” she replied.
+“Well, then, you’re just not doing it right,” she responded.
 “I don’t know what to tell you.
 It works for me.
 We’ll work on it.”

 Buon appetito!